mazzy-ax/Write-ProgressEx/README.md

 * uses the caller function name or the caller script file name as the Activity;
 * accepts `-ShowProgressBar Auto` parameter to reduce the overhead for redrawing a screen.
 It recognizes `None` and `Force` values also.

-Note: the cmdlet is not safe with multi-thread.
+Note: the function is not safe with multi-thread.

 ## Examples